June 3, 2016

 First, I strolled around the Cahokia station, and then I went to the main goal of the morning: an old meatpacking plant, Armour.
 An immense facility that employed over 4000 people at its peak, but it has been abandoned for more than 50 years now.

 With the hostility I saw around, going to such a place was clearly not like entering your local grocery store.
-When I visited similar objects to this one in the past, I met with a variety of people: homeless in the better case, thieves and drug users in the worse.
-All of these I'd better avoid today.
+When I visited similar objects to this one in the past, I met with a variety of people: homeless in better cases, thieves and drug users in worse.
+I'd better avoid all of these today.
 I didn't expect any law enforcement, but maybe there could be other photographers?
 I thought about possible encounters I might run into.
 I selected the morning for my visit, as in my head, that seemed like the best chance for solitude.
 "Bad boys better be still asleep," I hoped.

 I parked behind the buildings, invisible from the main road.
 Going lightweight, I just wanted to check out the complex's power plant and be gone before any troubles appear.
 Tallgrass, garbage, and trees of all colors like from a botanical garden covered the moist ground.
 Above that jungle, massive, still impressive brick walls rose towards the sky.